How important is employee belonging?

 In a 2018 survey, Culture Amp and Paradigm measured employee experience across seven factors of diversity, equity, inclusion, and belonging.

-We found that the belonging factors are most strongly and consistently correlated with employee engagement.
-In fact, "belonging" is the one metric that was found to be consistently and universally tied to a person’s workplace commitment, motivation, and pride.
-Even when accounting for differences across gender, ethnicity, age, or sexual orientation, our data showed that an employee is more likely to be engaged if they feel like they belong.
+We found that the belonging factors correlate most strongly and consistently with employee engagement.
+In fact, "belonging" is the one metric consistently and universally tied to a person’s workplace commitment, motivation, and pride.
+Even when accounting for differences across gender, ethnicity, age, or sexual orientation, our data showed that employees are more likely to be engaged if they feel like they belong.

 Why employee belonging will only grow in importance

-Perhaps unsurprisingly, the correlation between belonging and engagement was particularly high for historically underrepresented groups.
-This is something employers cannot ignore as the workforce is becoming more diverse year on year.
+Perhaps unsurprisingly, the correlation between belonging and engagement was exceptionally high for historically underrepresented groups.
+Employers cannot ignore this, as the workforce is becoming more diverse year after year.
 From our survey, we discovered that Straight White Men make up 46% of people exiting the workforce but only 34% of the people entering the workforce.

-This growing diversity means there’s potential for more unique perspectives, fresh ideas, and unprecedented levels of innovation.
+This growing diversity in the workforce means there’s potential for more unique perspectives, fresh ideas, and unprecedented levels of innovation.
 But none of that will happen if these underrepresented groups don’t feel like they can belong.

-After all, it's only when people feel like they belong and that they’re psychologically safe that they will freely share ideas and confidently speak out.
-Alternatively, if they don’t feel these things, they’re more likely to leave and take their great ideas on over to the next place.
+After all, it's only when people feel like they belong and are psychologically safe that they will freely share ideas and confidently speak out.
+Alternatively, they’re more likely to leave and take their great ideas over to the next place if they don't feel these things.

 Is it possible to foster a sense of belonging?